dror27/dk-shack/vol2/songs/en/Alpha Mike Foxtrot.md

 Weep for him no more\
 He’s just driftwood, swept onto our shore\
 It’s anthem time now, bow your head \
-kiss the floor, sing this instead:”\
+Kiss the floor, sing this instead:”\
 \
 The quick brown fox jumps over the lazy dog